jo-xin/PQ_Osaka_Civ6Mod/README.md

 To build and play the mod:

-1. Obtain the necessary visual and audio assets legally from the original sources or Steam Workshop version.
+1. Complement the necessary visual and audio assets from the original sources or Steam Workshop version.
 2. Use Civilization VI's official mod tools (ModBuddy) to compile the mod project here.

 ---